 - Electricity producers avoided peak production capacity.

 - The project used gamification to create a positive environmental impact.

 Since convenience is a big part of the appeal, utility providers persuade consumers by means of a game that saving energy is not a sacrifice.
 Instead, a game-like approach shows users the rewards for the minor inconvenience they experience.
 And it works.
-According to a , narrowly targeted programs featuring gamified apps help providers achieve energy savings of at least 10%.
+Narrowly targeted programs featuring gamified apps help providers achieve energy savings of at least 10%.

-Main areas of concern for utilities that gamification can address:
+Main areas of concern for gamification-based solutions for utilities can address:

 - Getting the attention of consumers and making them receptive

 - Presenting information about consumption and conveying its meaning to users

 - Increasing consumers’ awareness of energy-saving problems

 - Encouraging and sustaining eco-friendly changes in behavior

 - Educating and motivating employees towards reducing energy consumption at work